AarnavNagariya/Trading-Management-System/documentation_md/Latency.md

 # Trading System Latency Benchmark Tool

 ## Introduction
-The benchmark.cpp implementation represents a comprehensive latency measurement tool designed for trading systems.
+The benchmark.cpp implementation represents a comprehensive latency measurement tool designed for trading system.
 Its primary purpose is to evaluate and analyze the performance of various trading operations by measuring their execution latencies.
-The tool interfaces with a TradingClient program to conduct performance measurements across different trading operations including order placement, modification, cancellation, and market data processing.
+The tool interfaces with a TradingManager program to conduct performance measurements across different trading operations including order placement, modification, cancellation, and market data processing.

 ## Purpose and Objectives
 The main objectives of this benchmarking tool are:
 - Measure and analyze latencies for critical trading operations
 - Generate detailed performance metrics for system evaluation
-- Provide comprehensive reporting of trading system performance
-- Enable systematic performance testing through automated measurement processes

 ## System Overview
-The benchmark tool is designed to interact with a TradingClient application and measures five key types of latencies:
+The benchmark tool is designed to interact with a TradingManager application and measures five key types of latencies:
 - Order placement latency
 - Order modification latency
 - Order cancellation latency